 A more efficient pumping system will prevent over pumping to compensate for areas that require rectification.
 This also reduces crop water stress and improves yield uniformity.

-Moving forward further improvements were highlighted in the energy audit process.
+Moving forward, further improvements were highlighted in the energy audit process.
 The solar panels that operate the creek pump are showing signs of age.
-The browning discolouration is associated with aging and from poor quality backing sheets.
+The browning discolouration is associated with aging and poor quality backing sheets.
 With the advances in solar and by replacing these there is potential to bypass the AC pump under optimal conditions and install batteries for night-time irrigation, should this prove feasible.

 With the help of a real–time energy meter, more HERE, the site is well informed to manually operate the pump when there is excessive solar generation to irrigate to field capacity.
-This requires monitoring of both the real time energy meter and the soil moisture probes onsite.
-These measures can further assist to lower both energy and water consumption onsite.
+This requires monitoring of both the real-time energy meter and the soil moisture probes onsite.
+These measures can further assist to lower both energy and water consumption on site.